abhishekspeer/CC-Zone/README.md

 ## Rules of the Game

 These are the golden rules you are expected to follow.
-I will NOT accept any submissions if these guidelines are not followed.
+I will **NOT** accept any submissions if these guidelines are not followed.

-- Fork this Repository to your Github account and Clone it to your local machines.
+- Fork this Repository to your Github account and Clone it to your local machine.
 - Make a new branch in your repository and switch to this branch using command line.
 (Hint?
 Ok!
 Search for `git checkout` and how to use it on google)
 - Write a draft, create new stuff, make changes, make it beautiful (and blah blah blah blah, ya ya ya ya) and save these changes locally.
 - After finishing your assignment, push back the code to your fork and make a pull request back to this original repository.